Thrive Blog

 Without decisive action to bridge this growing gap and address limiting beliefs, Canada risks falling productivity, wage stagnation, and declining living standards, placing further strain on public services and economic stability.

-The answer to Canada's talent gap lies in rethinking how public employment services operate.
+One answer to solving Canada's talent gap lies in modernizing how public employment services operate.

-For immigrant workers, digital Public Employment Services (PES) are more than just job boards – they're crucial gateways to economic integration.
 Without extensive local networks, immigrants often struggle to have equal access to employer networks, contextualize and translate their foreign work experiences into local career pathways, and navigate to wraparound supports.
+Modernizing the digital Public Employment Services (PES) is one step to addressing this problem.
+PES can be more than just job boards – they can become crucial gateways to economic integration for the immigrant workforce.

 The OECD emphasizes that public employment services, when modernized through digital tools and AI, can significantly improve job matching and skills alignment, especially for underserved populations like immigrants and native workers in need of mid-career transitions and upskilling.